 Greater Organizational Agility

-When business priorities shift, T-shaped employees adapt more readily than specialists.
+When business priorities shift, T-shaped employees adapt more readily than narrow specialists.
 Companies with high concentrations of T-shaped talent report 27% faster response to market changes and 31% more successful pivots during disruption.

-Enhanced Problem-Solving
+Better Problem-Solving

 Organizations with T-shaped development programs report 34% fewer critical skill gaps during transitions and 29% stronger internal succession pipelines for leadership positions.